-- each person or entity known by us to own beneficially more than 5% of our outstanding ordinary shares; - each of our directors and executive officers individually; and - all of our executive officers and directors as a group.
+- each person or entity known by us to own beneficially more than 5% of our outstanding ordinary shares; - each of our directors, executive officers and Covered Executives individually; and - all of our executive officers and directors as a group.

 The beneficial ownership of ordinary shares is determined in accordance with the SEC rules and generally includes any ordinary shares over which a person exercises sole or shared voting or investment power, which includes the power to dispose of or to direct the disposition of such security.
-For purposes of the table below, we deem shares subject to options or warrants that are currently exercisable or exercisable within 60 days of , 2021 to be outstanding and to be beneficially owned by the person holding the options or warrants for the purposes of computing the percentage ownership of that person but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person, except with respect to the ownership and percentage ownership of all executive officers and directors as a group.
+For purposes of the table below, we deem shares subject to options, RSUs or PSUs that are currently exercisable or exercisable (in the case of options) or vested (in the case of RSUs or PSUs) within 60 days of February 28, 2024 to be outstanding and to be beneficially owned by the person holding the options, RSUs, or PSUs for the purposes of computing the percentage ownership of that person but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person, except with respect to the ownership and percentage ownership of all executive officers and directors as a group.